nbroad1881/nbroad1881/readme.md

 ### Hi there 👋

-I am an ML engineer primarily focused on NLP but starting to branch off in new directions.
+I'm an ML engineer primarily focused on NLP but starting to branch off in new directions.
 I'm currently trying to learn more about Jax/Flax because I think there is a lot of potential and the flexibility to move between TPU and GPU is really nice.

 I have a few models on the Hugging Face Hub: https://huggingface.co/nbroad